iliketrainz98/ffsounddetails/index.md

     - 1x Sound Desk Including:
       - 1x Backup Router (Inside)
     - 1x Mic Stand (If MD'ing)
+  - Max Bloom:
+    - 1x Drum Kit
+  - Dom Hewson
+    - 1x Keys
+      - Keys Stand
+      - Keys Power
+      - Keys Sustain Pedal

 ## Patch List
 ### Inputs
 All inputs plug in at rear of the mixer.
-Use the snake to connect the Vocals, Trumpet and Sax and connect the snake to the mixer. *Using the patch list below, channel 1 on the snake is 11 on the mixer, 2-->12, 3-->13 etc.*

 **NOTE: Channel numbers to the RIGHT of the plug**